rjsylvia/COSC-473/README.md

 - [ ] Import IUP Campus Events and Sports News using a RSS feed from the IUP website.

-- [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 3/29) This feature is tentatively scheduled to be tested for part of our meeting time this week (Thursday, March 31st).**
+- [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 4/1) This feature is will be tested before our next meeting on 4/7.**

 - [x] Change the reload for getting the weather from 3 min to 30 min.
 This has been changed (not currently in repo).